Find a spider by...

 Unknown but this species is probably harmless to humans

-a species found by S. McCaffrey and L. Gibson on Barrow Island, Western Australia, and presented by PaDil at http://www.padil.gov.au.
+Sidymella trapezia and also a spider found by S. McCaffrey and L. Gibson on Barrow Island, Western Australia, and presented by

 Spider(s) with a very similar appearance: Sidymella trapezia.